 Like jumping jacks, except your legs go front and back rather than out to the sides, this move works your quads, glutes, and core.
 Start in a deep lunge, both knees bent, right foot in front.
 Push through the floor and your jump in the air and scissor your feet so that the left foot lands in front.

 Kettlebell Squat Jumps

 Stand with feet shoulder-width apart.
-Hold kettlebell handle with both hands.
-Bend knees until your quads are parallel to the floor, allowing kettlebell to drift back between your legs.
+Hold the kettlebell handle with both hands.
+Bend knees until your quads are parallel to the floor, allowing the kettlebell to drift back between your legs.
 Push through the ground as you leap straight up in the air, extending your arms in front of you.
 Land back in a squat position.